deeedev/PlayGround-CodeWar/README.md

 # PlayGround-CodeWar

 This repository is dedicated for code war Katas.
-For all the katas check `src` folder for all the katas.
+For all the katas check `src` folder.